-If you thought beetroot was one of those bland vegetables that was difficult to coax flavor out of, this beetroot curry is the perfect answer!
 This dish is a childhood favorite of mine.
 Chicken curry and beetroot curry along with some steamed rice was one of my favorite combos as a kid, and still is!

 This beetroot curry is gluten free, and of course vegan too.

-Beetroots are commonly grown in the hill country in the central part of Sri Lanka.
-They are a popular “super-food” with plenty of nutritional value.
-Beetroot is mainly eaten as a curry in Sri Lanka (no surprises there), but it’s also commonly used as the main ingredient to make beet salad, and to make “ribbon sandwiches” – another childhood favorite of mine that I’ll be sharing with you guys in the near future!
+Beetroot is mainly eaten as a curry in Sri Lanka (no surprises there), but it’s also commonly used as the main ingredient to make beet salad, pickled beets, and to make these fun and colorful ribbon sandwiches (rainbow sandwiches) – another childhood favorite of mine.

 As kids though, we didn’t care much about nutritional value, nor how popular beetroot was elsewhere.
 It was a little sweet, and plenty delicious, and we loved that beet red color!
 Even the pickiest eaters would devour the rice if beetroot curry was served with it.

 The key to perfect beetroot curry is simple.
 Don’t overcook the beetroot.
-If it gets soggy, it’ll lose quite a bit of it’s delicious potential.
+If it gets soggy, it’ll lose quite a bit of its delicious potential.

-How to prepare beetroot for beetroot curry
+How to first prepare the beetroot for the curry

 I have tried prepping the beetroot with a mandolin before, but the mandolin doesn’t cut it to the thickness that I like.
 If the beetroot is sliced too thin, then it gets soggy in the curry.
-The beetroot is meant to have an “al dente” texture in this Sri Lankan beetroot curry.
-I’d rather have it cut too thick, than it become a soggy mess.

-First, wash the beetroot.
+- First, wash the beetroot.
 Then slice the tops.
 If you buy beetroot with the leaves on top, don’t discard the leaves.
 You can make a different side dish with the leaves, OR slice the leaves and add to the curry.

-Next, peel the beetroot.
+- Next, peel the beetroot.

-Once peeled, you can cut the beetroot into slices that are about 3 mm (roughly; no need to pull out your ruler) in thickness.
+- Once peeled, you can cut the beetroot into slices that are about 3 mm (roughly; no need to pull out your ruler) in thickness.
 My food processor has the capacity to slice beets to the right thickness, so I use that.
 However, I’ve often used a sharp knife to slice the beetroot as well.

-Once sliced, then you can julienne it.
+- Once sliced, then you can julienne it.
 I always use a knife for this, as it gives me better control to cut batons.
 If you feel like that’s too much work, you can just cut the slices into thicker sections (or just cut in half, if the beets are small in size).
 The main thing to make sure is that the beetroot pieces that you cut are all similar in size/thickness, so that they cook evenly.

 Making the beetroot curry